group-butler/GroupButler/README.md

 >
 > • Set admin as your Telegram ID.
 >
+> • Set your bot channel 8if you have one) in config.lua, under "channel".
+>
-> • If it asks for the sudo password, insert it.
+> • If it asks for the sudo password during the installation or after, insert it.

 Before start the bot, you have to start Redis.
 Open a new window and type:
 ```bash